cardinalby/unschedule-job-action/README.md

 # Unschedule delayed GitHub Actions job

-Helper action to use in scheduled workflows to delete them after a success run.
+A helper action to use in scheduled workflows to delete the workflow file from the repo.
 See [cardinalby/schedule-job-action](https://github.com/cardinalby/schedule-job-action/) and [the article](https://dev.to/cardinalby/scheduling-delayed-github-action-12a6) for details.

+If `env.DELAYED_JOB_CHECKOUT_REF` contains a tag, the action also deletes this tag.
+Set `deleteRefTag: false` input to prevent this behaviour.

 ## Usage example
 ```yaml